-California Gold Rush Towns: #5 Columbia
+California Gold Mining Towns: #5 Columbia

-Traveling 20 minutes south of Murphys, you’ll arrive in Columbia State Historic Park, the first of three towns in Tuolumne County.
+Traveling 20 minutes south of Murphys, you’ll arrive in Columbia State Historic Park, the first of three California gold rush towns in Tuolumne County.
 This town is a living museum with the largest collection of original gold rush buildings in California!
 The fact that everyone who works in the shops is dressed in period costumes makes it even more fun for visitors.

 After initially discovering gold in the area in 1850, the town grew to 150 stores and businesses by 1852 to support the miners, covering 13 city blocks.
 With 25,000 residents, it was one of the largest California mining towns. $150 million worth of gold was extracted from mining in the Columbia area.

 A fun way to experience the primary transport from the 19th century.